villysiu/yumtea_sb_frontend/README.md

 - Run `npm install` or `yarn install` to install the dependencies listed in package.json
 - Once the dependencies are installed, you can start the development server, by running `npm start` or `yarn start`

-The React development server should open the application in your default web browser, usually at **http://localhost:3000**.
+The React development server should open the application in your default web browser, default at **http://localhost:3000**.